www.

 before travelling.

-three to six months in Ecuador, a 12-IX (commerce) visa
+91-180 days, i.e. 3 to 6 months in Ecuador, a 12-IX (commerce) visa

 from your local Ecuadorian